seungjunlee96/U-Net_Lung-Segmentation/README.md

 ![dice_loss](/unet_explanation/Dice_loss.png) <br>
   Dice loss considers the loss information **both locally and globally**, which is critical for high accuracy.

+If you are interested in segmentation loss functions much in depth, you will find this repository helpful : https://github.com/JunMa11/SegLoss

 # references